farhanx/Paid_service_BioData_Smart_Contract/README.md

 # Paid_service_BioData_Smart_Contract

-This smart contract is built for my Alnafi students the purpose is to Provide a smart contract with a service to store user public bio-data which should live forever.
-But before storing a user need to pay in advance some ethers.
+This smart contract is specifically designed for my Alnafi students.
+Its primary purpose is to provide a reliable service for storing user public bio-data, ensuring that it remains accessible indefinitely.
+However, before a user's bio-data can be stored, they are required to make an advance payment in ethers.
+By implementing this requirement, the smart contract ensures that the necessary resources are available to maintain the longevity of the stored data.
+Additionally, this approach helps maintain the sustainability and operational costs of the service, ensuring its continued availability for all Alnafi students.